aech12/aech12/README.md

-### Nexjs dev 😎
+### Nexjs/Sveltekit fullstack dev
 I help devs debug and develop their sites

-- Loves Javascript 🚀
+- Loves Javascript
+- Interested in web 3
-- Looking for better ways to build the web 👋
+- Always looking for better ways to build the web

-## Currently available for work: No
+## For work inquiries
+Feel free to contact me